bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ---
-title: "Understanding Class and Namespace Changes in Shopware 6.5: A Developer's Guide"
+title: "Understanding Class and Namespace Changes in Shopware 6.5 and 6.6: A Developer's Guide"
-date: "2024-11-25"
+date: "2024-11-30"
-slug: "understanding-class-namespace-changes-shopware-6-5-developers-guide"
+slug: "understanding-class-namespace-changes-shopware-6-5-6-6-developers-guide"
 author: "Boris Teoharov"
-description: "Discover the essential class and namespace changes in Shopware 6.5 with this comprehensive developer's guide.
+description: "Discover the essential class and namespace changes in Shopware 6.5 and 6.6 with this comprehensive developer's guide.
 Learn how to adapt your codebase to the latest updates, understand the impact on your projects, and ensure a smooth transition.
-Stay ahead with actionable insights and best practices for leveraging new features in Shopware 6.5."
+Stay ahead with actionable insights and best practices for leveraging new features in Shopware 6.5 and 6.6."
 tags:
   - "Shopware6.5"
+  - "Shopware6.6"
   - "Classchanges"
   - "Namespacechanges"
   - "Developer'sguide"